 At St Joseph University in Beirut, Lebanon, researchers have been comparing two different techniques for the treatment of underarm hyperhidrosis using botulinum toxin.
 These are: Technique 1 - “The ‘quadrant’ technique: 5 vertical lines and 5 horizontal lines drawn on the hair bearing area of the armpit amounting to 25 injection points with more of the points concentrated in the center.
 Each injection providing ~5 units of botulinum toxin.
 Technique 2 - “The ‘six injection’ technique: 6 injections in the hair bearing area equally spaced with each providing ~8 units of botulinum toxin.”
 Results are not yet available.

-As our three-part 2021 Hyperhidrosis Research & Treatment Pipeline Report has shown, there are nearly 20 hyperhidrosis-related research initiatives going on in 8 countries around the world focusing on at least 11 different treatments (some new and some familiar options being used in new ways) for excessive sweating!
+As our three-part 2021 Hyperhidrosis Research & Treatment Pipeline Report shows (find all the parts listed among our blogs), there are nearly 20 hyperhidrosis-related research initiatives going on in 8 countries around the world focusing on at least 11 different treatments (some new and some familiar options being used in new ways) for excessive sweating!

 For sufferers, getting involved in research can be a potential path to treatment and a satisfying way to give back to the community that’s striving to make a difference in the excessive sweating world.
 And, staying abreast of what’s in the pipeline is great for fostering hope and optimism in what the future may bring.
 To brush-up on the basics about clinical trials, click here.